Black Friday & Cyber Monday Holiday Sales Planning

 You can saturate social media, people’s inboxes, and even their browsers with advertising for your book.
 But none of it will work if the advertising isn’t influential.

 This is the most challenging part of marketing—you need to predict (correctly) what will resonate and work for shoppers.
-When it comes to a broad strategy, you’ve got a lot of research to do so you can understand what your potential readers look for.
+When it comes to a broad strategy, you’ve got a lot of research to do to understand what your potential readers look for.
 Fortunately, for holiday sales, you can simplify your ‘pitch’ a little bit.

 When it comes to influencing buyers, here are the main points to aim for this holiday season: